twbs/bootstrap-sass/README.md

 #### CSS

 Import "bootstrap" in your SCSS file of choice to get all of Bootstrap's styles, mixins and variables!
-Don't use Sprocket's `//= require` directives for SASS files, because they're horrible and will kill your cat.
+Don't use Sprocket's `//= require` directives for Sass files, because they're horrible and will kill your cat.

     @import "bootstrap";

 Need to configure a variable or two?
 Simple define the value of the variable you want to change *before* importing Bootstrap.
-SASS will be awesome and respect your existing definition rather than overwriting it with the Bootstrap defaults.
+Sass will be awesome and respect your existing definition rather than overwriting it with the Bootstrap defaults.
 A list of customisable variables can be found in the [Bootstrap documentation](http://twitter.github.com/bootstrap/less.html#variables).

     $primaryButtonBackground: #f00;
     @import "bootstrap";